frankmcsherry/blog/README.md

 The perf numbers for the system itself are not yet in (my contact is PDT), but I'll update with them as they flow in.

+**Update**: Numbers for Chaos on PageRank are in.
+Other numbers will have to wait until October, says author.

 ---

 #### [Sorting out graph processing](https://github.com/frankmcsherry/blog/blob/master/posts/2015-08-15.md)